code-423n4/2023-06-ambire-mitigation/README.md

 ## Out of Scope

-### M-01: Fallback handlers can trick users into calling functions of the AmbireAccount contract
+## M-01: Fallback handlers can trick users into calling functions of the AmbireAccount contract
-This is worth pointing out but the likelihood of an attack is very low, it needs the user to consciously add a malicious fallback handler and the UI needs to be updated to attack the user as well.
+This is worth pointing out, but the likelihood of an attack is very low, it needs the user to consciously add a malicious fallback handler, and the UI needs to be updated to attack the user as well.
 If we go into the possibility of malicious UI updates, then we open a whole new can of worms which is completely out of scope - in other words, we will have much bigger issues in this case, so this is completely irrelevant.

-Furthermore there's no applicable mitigation
+Furthermore, there's no applicable mitigation.